limi-projects/Tech_No_Babble/docs/computing/julia/README.md

 # Julia
-Julia is a programming language that is celebrated for its parallelisation capabilities.
+Julia is a programming language that is praised for its parallelisation capabilities.